A Shared Restoration Vision for Onetahua

 Proven results for wildlife

 HealthPost Nature Trust brings strong experience to this work.
 In 2020, they completed a 3-hectare predator-proof fence at Cape Farewell.
-Between 2022 and 2024, 198 pakahā / fluttering shearwater chicks were translocated to the site — all successfully fledged.
-The first birds have begun returning and are now breeding at the site.
+Between 2022 and 2024, 198 pakahā / fluttering shearwater chicks were translocated to the site, and they all successfully fledged.
+The first birds have begun returning, and this season the very first chick was hatched at the site.

 Landscape-scale pest control

-Since January 2025, an intensive pest control network has been installed over Farewell Spit, starting at the tip of the spit and steadily moving back toward Triangle Flat.
-This now includes:
+Since January 2025, Pest Free Onetahua has installed an intensive pest control network over the entire spit, starting at the tip of Farewell Spit and steadily moving back toward Triangle Flat.
+This network now includes:

 • A high-density bait station network on a 100 m x 100 m grid across the entire spit